 | Key Storage | Software or TEE | Hardware Secure Element |

-Different threat models require different levels of protection.
-From maker-friendly to state-level resistant — one codebase, three security levels.
+Different threat models require different protection levels.
+From developer-friendly to state-resistant - one codebase, three security architectures.
+Made in Germany.